Sum of Measures 1—5 (Total Package)

 |01C - Forex operations info_outline||

 No amount/estimate: (i) March 19, The National Reserve Bank of Tonga (NRBT) Board committed to easing exchange control requirements if needed.
 The exchange rate remains pegged against a basket of currencies (within a ±5% monthly adjustment limit).
 No new exchange restrictions have been announced.
-International reserves remain at 7.4 months of imports at end-February 2020; (ii) International reserves declined to 6.8 months of imports at end-March 2020.
+International reserves were at 7.4 months of imports at end-May 2020; (ii) As of end-June 2020, international reserves increased to 8.2 months worth of imports (around TOP543.8 million); (iii) Further, as of end-August 2020, international reserves increased to 8.5 months worth of imports (around TOP555.9 million).

 |02 - Credit creation info_outline|